Level of Study

 Teaching and learning methods

-Teaching is based on lectures, seminar groups and group discussions, and therefore requires that students take active part in class.
-Normally, lectures are held for two hours a week for eight weeks, and seminar groups are held for two hours a week for eight weeks.
+Teaching is based on seminar discussions, and therefore requires that students take active part in class.
+Normally, there are four hours of seminars a week for eight weeks.
 The teaching may also be organized into larger bulks.

 In the case that less than five students register for a course, the organized teaching may be adapted to fit the number of students.
 If this occurs, students will be informed at the start of the semester, and before the registration deadline 1.
 February/1.
 September.

 Each student must complete two oral assignments during the semester.
 Information about both assignments, their form, content and deadlines, will be given at the beginning of the semester.
 Both assignments are evaluated as a pass/fail.

 Each student must also complete a mandatory supervision in connection with writing the term paper.
 Tutorials are not offered via email or by telephone.

 In accordance with the University of Bergen's Regulations for Degrees and Studies, the students have the right to a second try for each assignment, if one or more of the first hand-ins were not passed.
 The assignment must be approved before the student can be assessed in the course.

 The compulsory assignment is valid for one semester after the teaching semester.